easensoy/Least-Squares/README.md

 If the current (I) values are close to zero or too small, there might be errors in the estimation, and the data points may need to be scaled or transformed accordingly.

-Always verify the results and consider any other factors that may affect the resistance of the electrical component.